Combinatorial theorems in sparse random sets: Introduction

-It is difficult to say what is new about our argument without going into slightly more detail, so we postpone further discussion for now.
+The idea of using a transference principle to obtain sparse random versions of robust combinatorial statements is not what is new about this paper.
+In fact, this was exactly the strategy of Green and Tao in their paper on the primes, and could be said to be the main idea behind their proof (though of course it took many further ideas to get it to work).
+Since it is difficult to say what is new about our argument without going into slightly more detail, we postpone further discussion for now.
 However, there are three further main ideas involved and we shall highlight them as they appear.

 In the next few sections, we shall find a very general set of criteria under which one may transfer combinatorial statements to the sparse random setting.
 In Sections \ref{ProbI}-\ref{ProbIII}, we shall show how to prove that these criteria hold.
 Section \ref{summary} is a brief summary of the general results, both conditional and unconditional, that have been proved up to that point.
 In Section \ref{Applications}, we show how these results may be applied to prove the various theorems promised in the introduction.
 In Section \ref{Conclusion}, we conclude by briefly mentioning some questions that are still open.